Life Insurance Resource Center

 Direct Response - Insurance sold directly to the insured by an insurance company through its own employees by mail or over the counter.

-Disclosure Statement - A comparison form required by New York Insurance Department Regulations to be given to every applicant considering replacing one life insurance policy with another.
+Disclosure Statement - A comparison form required by New York Department of Financial Services Regulations to be given to every applicant considering replacing one life insurance policy with another.

 Dividend - A return of part of the premium on participating insurance to reflect the difference between the premium charged and the combination of actual mortality, expense and investment experience.
 Dividends are not considered to be taxable distributions because they are interpreted as a refund of a portion of the premium paid.